2785/warframe-assistant/README.md

 Some configurations are taken from environment variables
 - `BOT_TOKEN` - discord bot token, you may get one by creating your own discord bot, see [discord documentation](https://discord.com/developers/docs/intro) for more details`
 - `DATABASE_URL` - database DSN to connect to your postgres database - the tables required can be created with the `./db.sql` script
+- `REDIS_URL` - if supplied, bot will use a redis as cache, if omitted an in memory cache will be used
 - The bot requires the following discord scopes:
   - `bot`
   - `application.commands`